Hippos in Serengeti

 Hippos are herbivores?

 Hippos are considered to be herbivores consuming mainly plants.
-They will eat fruits if available, they do enjoy watermelons but for the most part their diet consists of short grass.
+They will eat fruits if available, and they do enjoy watermelons but for the most part, their diet consists of short grass.

 Are Hippos Endangered?

-Yes, according to African Wildlife Foundation the conservation status of hippos is vulnerable being pushed to extinct because of rising demand of their teeth, skin, and meat.
-The unregulated hunting and poaching has driven the number of live hippos down to about 140,000.
+Yes, according to the African Wildlife Foundation, the conservation status of hippos is vulnerable to being pushed to extinction because of rising demand for their teeth, skin, and meat.
+The unregulated hunting and poaching have driven the number of live hippos down to about 140,000.

 How many babies do hippos have?